AlibabaPAI/torchacc/benchmarks/accuracy/README.md

     bash ./mtbench.sh <TORCHACC_CHECKPOINT>
     ```

-    Evaluate the checkpoints output by Torch native job and TorchAcc.
+    Evaluate the checkpoints output by Torch native job and TorchAcc. `TORCH_NATIVE_CHECKPOINT` is the path to the model checkpoint output by torch native job. `TORCHACC_CHECKPOINT` is the path to the model checkpoint output by torchacc job.

 5. Compare Results